RakhithJK/YT-Spammer-Purge-wiki/Managing-API-Quota-Limits.md

-(currently being written, not finished)
+🟢 (This page is currently being written, and not finished)

 ## YouTube API Quotas
 * Usage of the YouTube API is not unlimited.
 For each Google Cloud project you create, there is a default limit of 10,000 "units"/day.